-Last year, Dina completed the mammoth task of finishing Russian and American school programmes.
+Dina completed the mammoth task of finishing Russian and American school programmes.
 Dina was offered places at Louisiana State University, Penn State University and Oregon University, but due to the strain of the two programmes decided to stay in Russia for a year.
-After taking a year to catch her breath, and to try her hand at the British A-level programme, Dina is ready to take the plunge and go onto higher education.
-Her university of choice is Radboud University in Nijmegen, the Netherlands.
+After taking a year to catch her breath, and to try her hand at the British A-level programme, Dina decided to study Biomedical Sciences at Radboud University, the Netherlands.

-This year was great because it was not so stressful.
-Last year, I graduated from two schools simultaneously, which was very difficult.
-This year I gained the opportunity to study the British programme, because the British school gave me a scholarship.
-It’s been really fun; I found loads of amazing friends, and all the teachers who taught me were amazing.
+I graduated from two schools simultaneously, which was very difficult.
+Last year, I gained the opportunity to study the British programme, because the British school gave me a scholarship.
+It was really fun; I found loads of amazing friends, and all the teachers who taught me were amazing.

 How different was the British programme from the US programme?

 As part of the American high school I studied History, Literature and US Government.
 I was surprised that I loved all of these subjects, although none of them were connected to my future specialization.
 My teacher Elena was just amazing.
 Last year, I studied Chemistry, Biology and Mathematics, which are all very useful and interesting.
 I think that they are very different from Russian school.
 When I first started, I thought that I knew Chemistry pretty well, and that the Chemistry A-level was going to be easy.
 However, it was very difficult for me – different topics, a different language.
 It was a very good experience, and I definitely needed to try studying the subjects in English.